 In the race for Treasurer-Elect Charlie Coverman defeated Gemma Timmons by 697 to 686, whilst Nick Leah beat out both rival slate’s Olivia Railton with 509 first preferences and independent candidate Maxim Parr-Reid with 255 first preferences.

-Empower’s Sara Singh Dube also defeated New Wave’s Becky Collins for the position of Librarian elect, winning 801 first preferences to Collins’ 592.
+Empower’s Sara Singh Dube also defeated New Way’s Becky Collins for the position of Librarian elect, winning 801 first preferences to Collins’ 592.

 Elected to Standing Committee were Chaitanya Kediyal, Shining Zhao, Mahi Joshi, Jim Brennan, Elliot Bromley, Olivia Leigh, and Rai Saad Khan.

-Empower won four of the available Standing Committee seats to New Wave’s two.
+Empower won four of the available Standing Committee seats to New Way’s two.
 One independent candidate, Jim Brennan, was also elected.

-Six seats on Secretary’s Committee went to Empower compared to four for New Wave and one for independent candidate George Hargrave.
+Six seats on Secretary’s Committee went to Empower compared to four for New Way and one for independent candidate George Hargrave.